 Citrix Analytics introduces the ability to trigger session recording dynamically on the users’ current Virtual Apps and Desktops sessions.
 It helps to capture evidences required for risk analysis and take appropriate incident response actions such as disconnect sessions and block user.

-For more information, see Rules and actions.
+For more information, see Policies and actions.

 Share Links dashboard and risk indicator